Java-Bridge-Edu-Chain/javabridge-next/README.md

 3. **Persona Character**:
    - Define a unique persona for the AI Agent by setting a tone and style in its responses.
    - Use a configuration file or prompt engineering to maintain consistency in the persona's behavior.

-By combining these elements, the AI Agent becomes a powerful and engaging tool for users.

 ---